SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 A network shaper in the router manages QoS of multiple users’ flows and can buffer, discard, or apply other flow control rules.
-Application layer signaling and feedback between Client and Server (A - in the figure) adjust transmission rate over several RTTs using feedback and congestion control algorithms (CCAs).
-CCAs are generally conservative and settle to a steady rate to avoid excessive packet loss.
+Application layer signaling and feedback between Client and Server (A - in the figure) adjust transmission rate over several RTTs using feedback and CCAs, settling to a steady rate to avoid excessive packet loss.
 In networks where link conditions (between Client and Router) vary significantly at sub-RTT timescales, this results in unused bandwidth at short timescales.

 Research (e.g., {{5G-Octopus}}) indicates that media applications can achieve better QoE when sending at a higher rate (less conservative than current CCA) and tolerating some